Skip to main content

 Written by Theodore

-• Volume: The total value of the order your alert is for.
+• Volume: The total value of the orders your alerts are for.

-Example: You get one alert of an order value of $100, followed by a second one for a value of $500.
+Example: You get one alert for an order value of $100, followed by a second one for a value of $500.
 Your volume would be $600.

-When signing in, you will first see your dashboard.
+When you sign in, you will first see your dashboard.
 If this does not happen, click Dashboard in the sidebar.

 Video Introduction to Your Chargeback.io Dashboard